TheAstrographer/JCR-Cyclic-Multipole-Subsets/README.md

 # JCR-Cyclic-Multipole-Subsets
 The Multipole Subset Definition organizes the angular content of the JCR Cosmological Clock into a nested sequence of discrete harmonic channels Sℓ.
 Their progressive opening across the fifteen-era chronology culminates in the Dark-Energy era cascading a complete 25-dimensional space of spherical-harmonic standing-wave nodes.
 These nodes are the physical subset projections onto the macroscopic expansion rate.
+JCR-Cyclic-Multipole-Subsets is a geometric mathematical model.
+It organizes the angular content of the Cosmological Clock into nested multipole channels Sℓ.
+These open progressively across the fifteen-era chronology and culminate in a complete 25-dimensional space of spherical-harmonic standing-wave nodes.
+The nodes are the geometric loci of the projection.
+The mathematics confirms the relations close.
+That is what the shapes make.
+That is what the repository states.
+No additional claims about solving the Hubble tension are being attached here.
+The model is the geometric projection structure.